nicklalone/CIST_2500/11_R_Stuff_2_3/Day2.md

 Today, we have 2 goals:
 1. Refactor, Filter, and deal with issues related to data cleaning in R.
-1. Do CHI-Square Tests in R, Append Crammer's V.
+1. Do CHI-Square Tests in R, Append Crammer's V, and export those results to a csv.

 At its most basic, the χ² test allows us to test if a specific variable derived by a sample is accurate representing a population.
 It tests this assertion by calculating the data we would expect to be there.